What is IP2SG?

 A service bureau will be available to assist applicants in converting their paper documents to an electronic format.
 Paper documents will be scanned and submitted for applicants at a fee.
 Applicants will be notified to collect their paper documents.

-In order to make use of the service bureau, please submit a Service Bureau Request Form (available here on the IPOS website) with your paper documents to the Registry or through the Patents Deposit Box (for patent-related filings only) with the relevant fees and service bureau charges.
+In order to make use of the service bureau, please submit a Service Bureau Request Form (available here) with your paper documents to the Registry or through the Patents Deposit Box (for patent-related filings only) with the relevant fees and service bureau charges.

-A Patents Deposit Box will be available at IPOS’ office to receive patent submissions after our hours of business, which can be used for the following patent-related submissions:
+The Patents Deposit Box is available at IPOS’ office to receive patent submissions after our hours of business, which can be used for the following patent-related submissions: